qiskit-community/qiskit-dynamics/docs/tutorials/dynamics_backend.rst

   backend.
 - Add definitions of ``RZ`` gates as phase shifts.
 These instructions control the phase of the drive channels, as well as any control channels acting on a given qubit.
-- Add a ``CX`` gate which applies to all qubits.
+- Add a ``CX`` gate between qubits :math:`(0, 1)` and :math:`(1, 0)`.
 While this tutorial will not be utilizing it, this ensures that validation steps checking that the device is fully connected will pass.

 .. jupyter-execute::